Gizra/biblio/README.txt

 Adding/importing records:
 =========================
-Bibliographic entries can be added to the database in one of two ways, individualy from the node/add/biblio link, or by importing records from Endnote in their "Tagged" file format.
-Administrators can go to admin/settings/biblio/import and fill in the form to upload and import of an Endnote tagged file.
+Bibliographic entries can be added to the database in one of two ways, individualy from the node/add/biblio link, or by importing records from Endnote in "Tagged" or XML file format, also BibTex files can be imported on this page.
+Administrators can go to admin/settings/biblio/import and fill in the form to upload and import of an Endnote and BibTex files.

 Features: